K1297/CropLink/README.md

 We would like to acknowledge the following individuals and resources for their contributions and support:

-* Chainlink for providing the infrastructure and tools for fetching data feeds and integrating them into the CropLink DApp.
+* Chainlink for providing the infrastructure and tools for fetching weather information and integrating them into the CropLink DApp.

 * The Ethereum development community for their continuous efforts in advancing decentralized applications and smart contract technology.